supermathbond/WitchesPuzzle/README.md

 At the current configuration there are 8 possible solutions.
 You can change the cards configuration as you want.
 In addition, I ran it in debug, hence, I didn't need a graphic output, feel free to add it if you liked the solution.

+In code I called:
+  * The 3x3 matrix "Board".
+  * Each piece is called WitchCard.
+The rest is simple clean code...